Sherri Melrose PhD, RN

 Peer reviews of this book, commissioned pre-publication by the publisher, included the following comments:

-Both these two peer-reviewed e-books have been adopted as course texts in three online graduate teaching courses at Athabasca University.
+All three of these peer-reviewed e-books have been adopted as course texts in three online graduate teaching courses at Athabasca University.
 Students can access these e-books, at no cost, online and on Smartphones, tablets and e-readers.
 Previous teaching texts were costly and dominated by American content.
 In course evaluation surveys, students express appreciation that their texts are free and rich in Canadian content.
 As open educational resources, these e-books provide clinicians with the teaching tools they need to instruct students in post-secondary health disciplines programs.

 Finally, Open Educational Resources is a compendium of interactive online activities that can assist health educators in learning more about educational terminology (Melrose & Swettenham, 2016).
 The activities include interactive mind maps, puzzles, case studies and visual aids.
 As CC-BY-NC-SA 4.0 international licensed resources, all the resources included in the ebook are freely available for educators to use.
 All source files have been included with the activities so they can be modified and adapted.